“If you do not take an interest in the affairs of your government,

 Texas 85th Legislative session begins and Tx4CS is on top of legislation.
+One bill 3593 being hurt in the house 5/3 adds a cyber security pathway and brings Tech Apps into CTE.
 Three bills from Bohac and Bell are filed to move the Technology Application courses to CATE.
 This will bring the needed weighted funding to CS that I have been advocating for … for decades.

 - Moves Tech App to CTE and funds: www.legis.state.tx.us/BillLookup/- Bill=HB395